Communication situations are any kind of situation in which communication takes place.

 These techniques may include:

-• a long brainstorming session;
+• A long brainstorming session,

-• voting on the best ideas.
+• Voting on the best ideas.

-A marketing team attending a meeting to brainstorm a suitable name for the company’s new time converter app.
+Example: A marketing team attending a meeting to brainstorm a suitable name for the company’s new time converter app.

 Tips for better innovation meetings